-If you’re seeing a doctor about headaches, here are five questions you may want to ask.
+If you’re seeing a doctor about headaches, it’s probably because you want to learn more about your condition.
+Here are five questions you may want to ask.

-Your prescribed medication should offer prompt relief of headache symptoms.
-If it does not, depending on the medication, you may be able to try another dose.
-Or your doctor may prescribe a backup medication.
-If your medication fails to work frequently, you may need to change to a different one.
+Your prescribed medication should offer prompt relief from headache symptoms.
+If it does not, talk to your doctor.
+Depending on the medication, you may be able to try another dose.
+Your doctor may also prescribe a backup medication.